Ravi-S-Vishwakarma-source/Mobile-Robots-and-Drones/README.md

+# Project 1:
   # Search and Rescue TurtleBot – Navigation System Design & Simulation (MATLAB)
-This project focuses on the design and simulation of a navigation system for a TurtleBot mobile robot applied in search and rescue operations within disaster-stricken areas.
-The goal is to enable the robot to autonomously navigate from point A to point B while effectively avoiding obstacles and responding to environmental challenges using MATLAB.
+  This project focuses on designing and simulating a navigation system for a TurtleBot mobile robot applied in search and rescue operations within disaster-stricken areas.
+The goal is to enable the robot to autonomously navigate from point A to point B while avoiding obstacles and responding to environmental challenges using MATLAB.

 # Project Objectives:
 - Simulate a realistic search and rescue scenario using MATLAB and a TurtleBot model.